alonzi/ml-intro/README.md

 # Linear Regression
 The first example we will look at is from the scikit-learn webpage.
 The focus is pedagogical and on the main components of the machine learning workflow.
 Because this is a fundamental example.
 We are not teaching the best practices.
-To  understand the  best practices you  first need some undertanding of the building blocks.
+To  understand the  best practices you  first need undertanding of the building blocks.

 * [Linear Regression Example](https://scikit-learn.org/stable/auto_examples/linear_model/plot_ols.html#sphx-glr-auto-examples-linear-model-plot-ols-py)
     1. Import packages